vladinator1000/blog/content/blog/design-gpu.md

 This paradigm behind the tool in the videos above lets us gain variety, fidelity and performance, at the expense of learning how to write compute shaders.

-Let's call this paradigm **technical design**.
+Let's call this **technical design**.
 The idea is to create experiences by combining GPU programs and HTML.
 This combination allows us to innovate in visuals and interaction, without having to re-invent technology that works well.
 We're trying to pick constraints in good taste (if there is such a thing), so the important part is we're aiming to make GPUs accessible to designers without sacrificing performance.

 The flow we're targeting:
 1. Create your own shaders using the WebGPU shading language.
 1. Treat shaders as React components with props and presets.
 1. Layer them as HTML elements using CSS blend modes.

-Benefits of each step:
+The benefits:
 1. Distinctive visuals with high performance and fidelity.
 1. Building blocks that are easy to tweak, reuse, and share.
 1. Visual variety and interoperability with the web platform.

+Let's also mention some drawbacks so that we know what we're getting into:
+- Browser support is still limited.
+- There's a learning curve to overcome.
+- It's hard to reuse data between the document and the shader.

-This article explores the technical aspects of building a tool that enables that.
+Now that we've established the constraints, it's time to dive in, and explore the technical aspects of building a design application that works within them.

 ## Code as a storage format
 The demo you're seeing is inspired by [Paper](https://paper.design/), with a twist.
 Treating code as a first class citizen.
 Anything you see on the canvas, you can edit the source of.